slowernews/hamster-system/README.md

 ## How to organize your money
 *'You might not need a budget..'.*

 ..
 To know that you spent €312.23 instead of €277.68 on groceries last month is not that helpful.
-To feel in control of your finances is!
+What people really need is to feel in control of their finances!
-And how to do it?
-Simply track your **net worth** in a spreadsheet.
+And how to do it in a practical way?
+Track your **net worth** in a spreadsheet.

 - When your net worth is too risky (for your personality) get more tight and work on improving it.
 - When you feel confortable with your number you can loosen up a bit.